NodeSecure/ci/README.md

 ## Usage example

-@nodesecure/ci can be used as a Script or as an API (GitHub action coming soon).
+@nodesecure/ci can be used as a Script, as an API or [through the GitHub action](https://github.com/marketplace/actions/nodesecure-continuous-integration)

+Let's see how to use @nodesecure/ci in these three different ways:
+- API
+- Script
+- GitHub Action

 ### API